 This practice, it said, was based on the reasoning that “the financial cost of an investment to complete an unfinished development was smaller than the cost of demolition”.

-The Audit Office pointed out that inspecting the fence could not be considered an adequate measure as the construction site was an eyesore that adversely affected the image of the city and posed a threat to public health.
+The Audit Office pointed out that inspecting the fence could not be considered an adequate measure as the construction site was an eyesore that adversely affected the image of the city and posed a risk to public health.